 It only takes 2 hours average on the fast Shinkansen trains between Osaka and Hiroshima so you can get there early.

-That gives you plenty of time to see the Hiroshima Peace Memorial Park dedicated to bring peace to the world and an end to nuclear weapons.
+That gives you plenty of time to see the Hiroshima Peace Memorial Park dedicated to bringing peace to the world and an end to nuclear weapons.
 Hiroshima was the first city in the world to be hit with the atomic bomb in World War 2.

-The Floating Tori Gate (at low tide).
+The Floating Torii Gate (at low tide).

-Spend the 1 night there munching on some Hiroshima Okonomiyaki which the city is famed for.
+Spend the 1 night there munching on some Hiroshima okonomiyaki which the city is famed for.